Leadville

 If you have questions or comments, we want to hear from you:

 Public safety is at the foundation of all we do.
-The safety of the public around Xcel Energy’s natural gas system influences every decision we make.
+The safety of the public around our natural gas system influences every decision we make.

 If you ever suspect a natural gas leak, leave your home or business immediately.
 Once you are safely away, call 911, then Xcel Energy at 800-895-2999.